 “When I sold a couple of pictures to Steven Spielberg, I began to call myself a professional art photographer.”

-Today, William is a full-time artist who shoots with a variety of cameras including two Fujifilm X series cameras, one of which is an infrared conversion.
-He also shoots with a full frame Nikon DSLR, still using the lenses he bought many years ago for his film cameras.
-Most of his work today is created using these two systems.
+Today, William is a full-time artist who shoots primarily with two Fujifilm X series cameras, one of which is an infrared conversion.